gtsteffaniak/filebrowser/frontend/tests/playwright/performance/report-before-mount-fix.md

 # Listing performance report

 Generated: 2026-09-20T17:55:56.071Z
+Revision: not captured (the harness at this time did not record git metadata)
 Environment: chromium 153.0.8010.12, playwright 1.63.0, 16 CPUs, workers=6, scales=[100, 1000, 10000]
+Provenance: historical artifact, committed in `af0b59d7`; retained as evidence, superseded by reports that record the measured revision.

 ## Headline findings